 Frequently Asked Questions

 If your car bursts into flames, you need to take immediate action.
 Get your car off the road, turn off the engine, and get away from it ASAP.
 Then, you’ll want to call the fire department.
-Once you’re able, you should alert your insurer and file a claim.
+Once you’re able, you should alert your insurance company and file a claim.

 Your insurer should be able to help you pay for the damages as long as the fire was started by an accident or other covered event.
 After you receive your settlement, you can repair or replace your vehicle.

-Can you fix a car that caught fire?
+Can you fix a car that burned in a fire?

 Depending on the damages, you may be able to repair your car.
-However, fire spreads quickly and can also cause smoke damage.
-Your insurance adjuster will have some insight into how bad the damage is.
+However, fire spreads quickly and can also cause smoke to ruin the interior.
+Your insurance adjuster will have some insight into how bad the situation is.
 Additionally, an auto body repair shop will also be able to tell you what the possible outcome is.

 Yes, cars can catch fire in hot weather.
 During the summer months, engines and other car parts are more likely to overheat and, potentially, ignite.
 Also, be aware that wildfires are more common in hot, dry weather.
 All it takes is for someone to drop a lit cigarette on a dry patch of grass to start one.
 For this reason, be wary of where you park your car in the hot months.